A new era of north London derby

 Spurs are likely to go for a 3-5-2 rather than a 3-4-2-1 in order to solidify the middle, but nevertheless Arsenal can create a numerical advantage here.

-However, Thomas Partey was the linchpin of their success against Man City and he is away at AFCON, as is Mohamed Elneny, while Granit Xhaka faces a late fitness test.
+However, Thomas Partey was the linchpin of their success against Man City and he is away at AFCON, as is Mohamed Elneny, while Granit Xhaka is suspended.

 In other words, Arsenal are going to be a lot more brittle in midfield than they have been, offering Spurs a route to counter-attacking in the areas Partey is needed to sweep things up and stamp out the break at source.